The Panelling Centre is a registered business name of Chadwicks Group

 - To disable cookies: Uncheck ‘Accept cookies for sites’

 Note there are various levels of cookie enablement and disablement in Firefox.
-For more information, refer to the following page from Mozilla: Mozilla Firefox Cookie Settings
+For more information, refer to the following page from Mozilla: search for Mozilla Firefox Cookie Settings

 - Click on ‘Setting’ at the browser menu and select ‘Settings’